synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/Quoter API/index.md

   }
   ```

 Once the message has been authenticated, the authorization of the sender/signer will be checked against the assigned roles of the respective FastBridge contract.
-If `RELAYER_ROLE` is not assigned, the request will be rejected.
+If `QUOTER_ROLE` is not assigned, the request will be rejected.
 If you wish to be added as an authorized quoter, contact us.

 :::

 ## API Urls

- - Mainnet: `api.synapseprotocol.com/quotes`
+ - Mainnet: `api.synapseprotocol.com`
  - Testnet: `rfq-api-testnet.omnirpc.io`
- -

 ## Running the API:

 Users and relayers **are not** expected to run their own version of the Quoter API.
-The API is a service that should be run by Quoters and interfaces that allow Solvers to post quotes.
+Rather, they are expected to use a Quoter API that is hosted by the the interface they are quoting for.
+For example, the Quoter API used by the Synapse bridge interface is hosted at the URL above.

+### Configuration

 The Quoter API takes in a yaml config that allows the user to specify which contracts, chains and interfaces it should run on.
 The config is structured like this:

 ```yaml
 database: